 ASA offers four different certification programs

-An overarching credential that covers essential labor and employment law from a staffing perspective; covers federal law and state law for a selected state.
+An overarching credential that covers essential federal labor and employment law from a staffing perspective.
 No other industry certification program delves as deeply into the topics that matter most to staffing professionals and their clients.

 For staffing professionals who work in technical, information technology, and scientific staffing.
 The TSC program features all of the rigorous content in the CSP program, plus additional subject areas—per diem rules, worker classification, and H1-B visas.
 Anyone who earns the TSC credential automatically earns the CSP credential, too.